 Moving Data From and Into Vertica: Basic Example

-The following example, shows how to transfer data from and into Vertica.
+The following example shows how to transfer data from and into Vertica.
 Both the source table and the target table reside in a Vertica database.
-We have created two connections: Src and Tgt.
+Two connections are created in this example: Src and Tgt.

 Drag Input Data from the toolbar and drop it onto the workflow.

-From the Connect a File or Database drop-down list, select Saved Data Connections > My Computer > Src (System).
+Click the Connect a File or Database drop-down arrow.

 Select a table in the Vertica database from which you want to retrieve data and click OK.